top of page

 Apart from the opera stage, Elizabeth has collaborated with composer Libby Larsen on her

-Songs from Letters at the Ravinia Music Festival and with composer André Previn on his
+Songs from Letters at the Ravinia Music Festival and the late André Previn on his

 Sallie Chisum remembers Billy the Kid both at the Tanglewood Music Center and in a